Ahmed-O/HabitsDashboard/README.md

 # Description

-Front end for a dashboard that allows users to curate a list of quantifiable habits and then track their progress using a calendar heatmap and graph.
+Front end for a dashboard that allows users to curate a list of quantifiable habits and then track their progress using a calendar heatmap and a line graph.

 <br/>